-Combining strength and perseverance, “The Man on the Move” embodies EDHEC Business School’s image.
+Combining strength and perseverance, this artwork by Nathalie Decoster embodies EDHEC Business School’s image.

-As part of the School’s first fundraising campaign in the early 2000s, EDHEC asked Nathalie Decoster – a French sculptress based in the Lille region who explores humanity’s great universal questions and its relationship with time or nature – to design a work symbolising EDHEC’s identity and reflecting the student experience at the School and man’s relationship with the world.
-From her creativity “The Man on the Move” was born, a bronze artwork representing a man moving continuously forward, step by step, alongside a circle.
+As part of the School’s first fundraising campaign in the early 2000s, EDHEC asked Nathalie Decoster - a French sculptress based in the Lille region - who explores humanity’s great universal questions and its relationship with time or nature – to design a work symbolising EDHEC’s identity and reflecting the student experience at the School and man’s relationship with the world.
+From her creativity this piece of art was born, a bronze artwork representing a man moving continuously forward, step by step, alongside a circle.

 A work that quite naturally became EDHEC Business School’s emblem and the starting point for our logo.

 “Make an impact”, a message embodying the ambition and leadership that is emblematic of EDHEC and which unifies all the School’s stakeholders:

 - The students and managers who follow our EDHEC programmes, so that they can improve on accepted ways of doing things.